nongbaoting/PipeOne/docs/quickstart.md

 RNA-editing-rate.csv
 ```

-#### Module 2: Importance Features
+#### Module 2: Feature Prioritization
-We use the test table as input data, and use the result table of the previous step as input in actual applications
+We use thess test tables as input data. in actual applications, one should use the result table of the previous step as input

 ```
 mkdir s2_randomForest